 - Eggs - I love some scrambled eggs thrown in with my fried rice, but you an omit if that's not your thing.

-Clean food tips: Opt for organic chicken if you can.
-Chicken that's been certified organic has not been given antibiotics and has been fed organic feed.
-In addition, I like to look for certifications like "Certified Humane Raised and Handled", "Global Animal Partnership" or "Animal Welfare Approved."
-This ensures quality treatment of the animals.
+🤍Clean food tips: To avoid antibiotics and GMO food, opt for organic chicken if you can.
+In addition, I like to look for certifications like "Certified Humane Raised and Handled" or "Global Animal Partnership" to ensure quality treatment of the animals.

 Because conventionally grown rice is high in pesticides, I choose organic rice.